 Sun Tunnel was added to the Kitchen in Normal IL home to add some natural light

 From the outside, the sun tunnel looks like a little bubble

 Seems funny to apply the word “rogue” to humidity.
 But during midwest winters it fits.
 Here’s why:

 Every winter is bound to have a couple days to a couple weeks of below zero weather.
 When temperatures start to rise, homeowners start to notice brown spots on their ceiling that resemble roof leaks.
-This could be a sign of a roof leak it could also be a sign that your home’s humidity was too high during the cold temperatures causing frozen attic condensation.
+This could be a sign of a roof leak; it could also be a sign that the home’s humidity was too high during the cold temperatures- causing attic condensation to freeze.

 Tea staining or brown spots can form on your ceiling as frozen attic condensation melts during winter months.

 What is the appropriate level of humidity for your home?